alexrabin/FlutterNativeDragAndDrop/README.md

 ## Todo

 - [x] specify the number of items allowed to be dropped at a time
-- [ ] Only allow certain data types
+- [x] Only allow certain data types
 - [ ] Android Support
 - [ ] Drag support (Dragging data within app to a source outside of flutter app)

 ## Contributing

-This is a very early release.
-I will take as much help as possible.

 Please make a pr and show an example if possible.